steph-inners/steph-inners.github.io/index.md

 2. Can the errored record be recovered automatically on the next processing run?
 3. Is the error reported in a timely manner to allow for appropriate human intervention?
 4. Is the error isolated from causing downstream effects in other systems?

+### Reporting with a business focus
+When designing a reporting platform for business users, consider...
+1. Which metrics or business terms are ambiguous or easily confused by users?
+Make sure to clarify them to users (and to yourself!)
+2. Are your users focused on operations (keeping the business running)?
+They may find more value in "point-in-time" reports that show them the state of their realm at the present moment.
+3. Are your users trying to make data-driven strategic decisions?
+They'll likely find more value in historical and predictive reports.

 ## Online resources for coders
 - [Markdown All in One](https://marketplace.visualstudio.com/items?itemName=yzhang.markdown-all-in-one#table-of-contents) VS plugin for writing easier Markdown